pylover/sqlalchemy-media/sphinx/tutorials/image.rst

     9

+.. note:: If your delete an image using instructions bellow, all thumbnails will be deleted also.

 ..  warning:: Remember to commit the sqlalchemy's ``session`` after thumbnail generation to store the info, it's also
               can rollbacks the operation if transaction failed.